-The GOT-IT Team is developing a Critical Path Generator tool, which will assist scientist in planning and structuring a target assessment project.
-The CP Generator will help to arrange important target assessment Blocks into a project-specific path and will provide support in defining Go/NoGo decision criteria.
-Using a query form, the CP Generator will help identify strengths and weaknesses of a project to invest critical resources in an optimal way.
+The Critical Path Generator tool will assist scientist in planning and structuring a target assessment project.
+The CP Generator will help to arrange important target assessment blocks into a project-specific Critical Path.
+Using a query form and different sets of guiding questions (Critical Path Questions (CPQs) & Experimental Approach Questions (EAQs)), the CP Generator identifies strengths and weaknesses of a translational project and provides support how to invest critical resources in an optimal way.

 Start Critical Path Generator

 On-target or target-related toxicity refers to exaggerated and adverse effects, that result from manipulating the inherent biological function of the target of interest that is different from therapeutic intervention.
 In contrast, off-target toxicity refers to adverse effects based on modulation of other targets, related or not to the biological target of interest